diranolaleye/CSSSim-2.0/README.md

 # Website:
 http://web.cacs.louisiana.edu/labs/wisper/index.html

-# Reference:
+# Reference 1:
 O.G.
 Olaleye, M.A.
 Iqbal, A. Aly, D. Perkins, M. Bayoumi, "An Energy-Detection-based Cooperative Spectrum Sensing Scheme for Minimizing the Effects of NPEE and RSPF," MSWiM ’16, November 13-17, 2016, Malta, Malta.

+# Reference 2:
+O.G.
+Olaleye, A. Aly, A. Ali, M.A.
+Iqbal, D. Perkins, M. Bayoumi, "Towards Performance and Scalability Benchmarking of Spectrum Awareness in Heterogeneous Cognitive Radio Networks,"submitted to IEEE Transactions on Cognitive Communications and Networking, vol. 1, no. 1, pp. 1-14, 2017.

 # NOTE:
-This is the raw unformatted copy.
+This is the unformmated copy.
 Thank you.

 # Written:
-February, 2015
+February, 2017.